Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 1.4.1 Appropriate certificate uses

-Four types of S/MIME certificates are covered by this CP according to the [SMBR] terminology:
+Four types of S/MIME certificates are covered by this CPS according to the [SMBR] terminology:

 - **Mailbox-Validated (OV)** – issued to natural or legal person, contains only an email address;
 - **Individual-Validated (IV)** - issued to a natural person, contains the subscriber’s individual identity (personal name) in addition to an email address;